bertkdowns/pyomo-replace/paper/paper.md

 - To prevent the model becoming over-defined, a state variable must be chosen and unfixed.
 We say this state variable has been "replaced" with the new variable.
 - The state variable must be chosen such that all equations in the model are still linearly independent.
 This can be done by choosing a state variable that is part of the Dulmage-Mendelson Overconstrained set when the new variable was fixed and the model was at -1 degrees of freedom.

-Metadata about which variables are replacing which state variables should be stored.
-If a variable is ever unfixed, the coresponding state variable must be fixed again.
+Metadata about which variables are replacing which state variables is stored.
+If a variable is ever unfixed, the state variable it replaced must be fixed again.

 As long as these conditions are met, the model will stay at zero degrees of freedom and remain structurally valid.
 These rules are the essence of the variable replacement methodology.